selectiveintellect/vic/TASKS.md

 ## Code Generation Features

 - String tables (read-only data) - DONE for UART
-- String buffers for writing - DONE with auto-allocation of fixed size but needs to understand "" since that size will be set as 0.
+- String buffers for writing - DONE with auto-allocation of fixed size and of a configurable using pragma size of 32 bytes for empty string

     $value = "";
     read UART0, Action {
-        $value .= shift; ## CONCAT operator not done yet };
+        $value .= shift; ## CONCAT operator done for single bytes only };

+    - concatenation of strings needs more work
+    - array access of string bytes
+    - printing to UART of string only till the index not the full length
+    - not all strings have indexes but should

 - ASCII conversion of numbers and alphabets - DONE for UART
 - Sleep/Wake-up of processor